Garlic Scape Pesto Recipe

 I used about 15 garlic scapes and got about 1½ pints of garlic scape pesto, which is way more than I ever seem to get out my basil when I make traditional pesto.
 So on top of being really yummy, garlic scape pesto goes a long way and has the added bonus of being a frugal food source since it gives garlic growers a “bonus” harvest before the rest of the garlic is ready.

 We used about half a pint over top of a pot of pasta, gifted another half pint to our neighbours and the last half pint should store well in the refrigerator for about a week.
 Alternatively, if you want to preserve it for longer you can freeze it.
 I will definitely be making more to freeze for later so we can continue to enjoy garlic scapes when they are no longer in season.

 Pesto of all kinds, however, is not safe for canning.
 There are no safe, reputable home canning suggestions, so do not attempt to preserve it by canning it.
-Freeze it in jars or freezer bags.
+Instead, you can freeze your garlic scape pesto in jars or freezer bags to preserve it.
 I like to use my FoodSaver to freeze mine as it sucks all the air out and ensures it won’t get a build up of ice (that will turn to water) inside the pack, which helps to maintain the quality of the pesto for a much longer period of time.

 If you’ve never grown your own garlic, I highly encourage you to give it a go!
 You can easily grow it even if you don’t have much space.
 It’s a great candidate for container gardening if all you have is a balcony or a small yard.
 We have raised beds and we’re growing 28 heads of garlic this year in approximately 6 square feet of space.
 And not only will we get 28 heads of garlic, we also get 28 garlic scapes!
 Not too shabby:)